-5.1 Choice of functional and basis set
+Choice of functional and basis set

-When it comes to prediction of chemical shifts in proteins the most widely used functional appears to be B3LYP.
-For example, Zhu, He and Zhang [37] used B3LYP/6-31G(d,p) to compute hydrogen and carbon chemical shifts for small proteins that correlate well with experimental measurements with r values typically > 0.98 when solvent effects are taken into account.
-Exner, Möller, and co-workers [7] have obtained similar results using B3LYP/6-31G(d) and even observed a correlation of 0.81 for the notoriously difficult amide N by averaging over several snapshots.
-Finally, Vila, Baldoni and Scheraga [34] did a systematic study of the effect of 10 functionals on $C\alpha$ chemical shifts in Ubiquitin and found very little in performance with all r and RMSD values in the range 0.902 -0.908 and 2.12 - 2.30 ppm.
+When it comes to prediction of chemical shifts in proteins the most widely used functional appears to be B3LYP (Becke, 1993).
+For example, Zhu, He & Zhang (2012) used B3LYP/6-31G(d,p) to compute hydrogen and carbon chemical shifts for small proteins that correlate well with experimental measurements with r values typically \geq 0.98 when solvent effects are taken into account.
+Exner, Möller, and co-workers (2012) obtained similar results using B3LYP/6-31G(d) and even observed a correlation of 0.81 for the notoriously difficult amide N by averaging over several snapshots.
+Finally, Vila, Baldoni & Scheraga (2009) did a systematic study of the effect of 10 functionals on C α chemical shifts in Ubiquitin and found very little difference in performance with all r and RMSD values in the range 0.902-0.908 and 2.12-2.30 ppm.
 Interestingly, this study included functionals such as OPBE that are computationally less demanding than B3LYP.
-Vila, Scheraga and co-workers [33] subsequently observed that $C\alpha$ chemical shifts computed using smaller basis sets such as 6-31G correlate extremely well the chemical shifts computed using lager basis set such as 6-311+G(2d,p).
+Vila, Scheraga and co-workers (2009) subsequently observed that C α chemical shifts computed using smaller basis sets such as 6-31G correlate extremely well the chemical shifts computed using lager basis set such as 6-311+G(2d,p).
 We therefore decided to use the 6-31G(d,p) basis for our calculations and use the computationally efficient OPBE functional.